mattpopovich/mattpopovich.com/_posts/2026-03-17-iphones-built-in-auto-clicker-full-guide.md

       1. Check switch Control **only**
    2. [Settings > Accessibility > Switch Control > Switches](https://support.apple.com/guide/iphone/set-up-and-turn-on-switch-control-iph400b2f114/ios)
       1. Add New Switch... > Screen > Full Screen > Under "System" choose Tap
+         - See [Other Switches for Switch Control](#other-switches-for-switch-control) to activate this switch with something other than a screen tap, which will allow you to use the screen while the "action" is running
    3. Settings > Accessibility > Switch Control > Recipes
       1. Create New Recipe...
       2. Give it a Name, Ex. "auto click"